owend91/nhlscraper/README.md

 To populate local MongoDB:
 1. Clone project
 2. Run 'npm install'
+3. Create a .env in the directory, add a MONGO_URL property that points to your mongoDB, whether local or on the cloud
-3. Make sure MongoDB is running locally
+4. If running locally, make sure MongoDB is running locally
-4. Run 'node populateLocal.js' - This will empty the collection and re-insert everything
+5. Run 'node populateLocal.js' - This will empty the collection and re-insert everything

 To run the API, simply start the nodejs server.
 It is set to go against port 3001.
 Make sure your database is populated before trying the API.